harry123493/opencv-prebuilt/README.md

 * Users can link their project to desired version of pre-built binary using build tools, such as CMake.

-* This saves a lot time for application designers, programmers, and anyone who don't want to spend time on building binaries from source code.
+* This saves a lot of time for application designers, programmers, and anyone who don't want to spend time on building binaries from source code.

 ## HOW TO USE: